 The trail ends at another ticket booth and a small café.
 From here, you can take a detour to the Sum waterfall, just 60 meters away.

-At the end of the gorge you can take one of two hiking trails through the valley back to the car park or take the shuttle.
+At the end of the gorge, you will take one of two hiking trails through the valley back to the car park.
 See the map here.

 About Our Experience